Wil-McC/SweaterWhether/README.md

 # SweaterWhether

 ## About this Project
-SweaterWhether offers users location-based weather information regarding their road trip destination.
+SweaterWhether exposes several endpoints related to weather forecasting and road trip length.
+This app is built to support a hypothetical front-end team who have provided API contracts and specs.

 ## Acknowledgements
 - Thanks to [Pexels Image Search API](https://www.pexels.com/) for background image endpoint